discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 <Card title="Golem Rotation">

 This video shows the full rotation on the golem.
 It will slightly vary from the step-by-step version.
-It also uses the raid setup so numbers will not be comparable.

 <Video youtube="faIaiHFG1qI" caption="by Nagy"/>
 </Card>